Here’s What You Should Know

 A close family history of depression or addiction—whether to drugs, alcohol or painkillers—has been shown to coincide with eating disorders, including binge eating disorder (though binge eating disorder itself is not classified as an addiction).
 Those with genetic conditions such as celiac disease and Crohn’s, which require restricted eating regimes, have been shown to be more prone to developing binge eating disorder, Murphy says, though no actual genetic link between the two has been found.

 Not all people with binge eating disorder are overweight.

 While many binge eating disorder patients are overweight, you can be of normal weight while suffering from the disorder.
 “It’s interesting to note that most obese people don’t engage in recurrent binge eating episodes,” says Murphy.
 Experts say giant portions, a diet high in factors like calories, saturated fat and fast foods, as well as a sedentary lifestyle all contribute to obesity much more so than the loss-of-control binge eating episodes that characterize binge eating disorder.

 You have a better chance of recovering from binge eating disorder than other eating disorders.

 Prognosis for treatment is very positive—remission rates are higher in binge eating disorder treatment outcomes than in bulimia or anorexia, says Murphy.
 Careful attention to structure and emotional health are still essential to successful long-term self-care.
-Sufferers know they shouldn’t binge, but the frustration and struggle occurs when that knowledge seems to fly out the window during triggering moments when all they want to do is eat, says Murphy.
+Sufferers know they shouldn’t binge, but the frustration and struggle occur when that knowledge seems to fly out the window during triggering moments when all they want to do is eat, says Murphy.
 Most binge eating disorder treatment programs include a combination of methods such as psychotherapy, support groups, nutrition counseling, and even alternative therapies like mindfulness and yoga.

 If you or someone you know is suffering from binge eating disorder or another eating disorder, here are some helpful resources to learn more and find help: